 Kirsty joined us from the private sector after completing a graduate scheme with a global IT organisation.
 She has experience in various roles including providing reporting and analytical support across small and large-scale projects.

-When not working you might find Kirsty at the gym, socialising with her friends and family or planning her next holiday!
+When not working you might find Kirsty socialising with her friends and family or planning her next holiday!

 Communications & Marketing Assistant

 Jake is a Communications & Marketing Assistant at the Centre for Work-based Learning, and since joining us in autumn of 2017, has progressed from his previous role as a Service Design Graduate Intern.
 Jake works on a wide variety of design and communications activity for the Centre.